-- Choose the Selection tool.

-- · Click outside the flange to deselect everything.

-- Choose Pen>Style>Visible.

-- 5. Trim the excess lines.

-- Save the drawing in case things don't go as expected.

-- Zoom in on the side view only.

-- Select the trim boundary.

-- Trim the vertical line on the left that extends above the selected horizontal line.
+- Choose the Selection tool. - Click outside the flange to deselect everything. - Choose Pen>Style>Visible or right click to show the context menu and click Style option, then choose Visible from the drop down menu. - 5.
+Trim the excess lines. - Save the drawing in case things don't go as expected. - Zoom in on the side view only. - Select the trim boundary. - Trim the vertical line on the left that extends above the selected horizontal line.